Kevingili/Pokedex-ruby/README.md

 Things you can do:

-* Show pokemons

-* Create pokemons

-* Edit pokemons

-* Delete pokemons
+* Show, create, edit, delete pokemons

+* Show, create, edit, delete types

+* Show, create, edit, delete moves

+## Demo

+You can try the live demo : [https://still-fjord-17773.herokuapp.com](https://still-fjord-17773.herokuapp.com)

+## Demo login info

+user: test@test.fr | password: 123456

 ## How to use this application